danielandresgp/danielandresgp.github.io/_pages/about.md

 I live in beautiful South Florida, where I work as Research Assistant Professor in the [Division of Biostatistics](https://www.publichealth.med.miami.edu/divisions/biostatistics/) at the University of Miami.

 Theoretically, my current research can be divided into two areas: First, **information theory**, as applied to statistics and machine learning.
-Second, more recently I became very interested **high-dimensional probability**, as the mathematical foundation for data science and statistical learning.
+Second, more recently I became very interested in **high-dimensional probability**, as the mathematical foundation for data science and statistical learning.

 I have applied my research to the following areas: